Marketers love discovering new communication and distribution channels to reach their customers. And that’s cool.

 This might not seem like a lot, but in the long run, it could be.

-Let’s say that 100 of your potential customers leave without completing their checkout per month.
-Each of them has about $100 worth of your products in their virtual cart when exiting your ecommerce.
-When you manage to save 6 out of the 100 clients, and they complete the sale, that’s an additional $600 on your account every month.
+Let’s say that 100 of your potential customers per month leave without completing their checkout.
+Each of them has about $100 worth of your products in their virtual cart when exiting your ecommerce store.
+When you manage to save 6 out of 100 clients, and they complete the sale, that’s an additional $600 on your account every month.

-Here are the top 10 major email marketing statistics:
+Here are the major email marketing statistics and outcomes for 2023:

-- An average email open rate for marketing emails is 18%.
+- An average open rate for marketing emails is about 19%.